Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Related Work

-Sacha et al.~\cite{sacha_knowledge_2014} take a visual analytics approach to sensemaking that builds on ideas from Pirolli \& Card, as shown in Fig.~\ref{fig:rw:c}, but they depart by treating \textit{knowledge} as both the beginning and end point of the sensemaking process.
-This approach partially addresses the temporal nature of sensemaking without losing the elegance of looping models.
-Drawing upon Norman's gulfs of evaluation and execution~\cite{norman_psychology_1988}, this model also defines stages of interactions in which goals lead the analyst from hypotheses to actions (execution) and from findings to insights (evaluation).
-The rich polyvalence of the term \textit{knowledge} serves this model especially well because it crosses many theoretical divides: knowledge is ideally where we embark and also where we end.
+Sacha et al. \cite{sacha_knowledge_2014} take a visual analytics approach to sensemaking (Fig. 3) that builds upon ideas from Pirolli \& Card to place the interplay between visualization, models, and data as interrelated means of constructing knowledge for the human analyst.
+Their model also draws upon Norman's \cite{norman_psychology_1988} gulfs of evaluation and execution, defining stages of interactions in which goals lead the analyst from hypotheses to actions (execution) and from findings to insights (evaluation).
+Their use of the word `knowledge' corresponds to the role of schemas in the other two sensemaking models, and they define it simply as `justified belief'.
+By treating knowledge (schema) as both the beginning and end point of the sensemaking process, this model is distinct from the previous two because it underlines that human understanding guides every stage of sensemaking.
+As we later discuss in greater detail, the major limitation of the Sacha model is its under-theorization of knowledge. \newcopy{'Justified belief' is not} an adequate definition, nor is the duality of tacit and explicit knowledge addressed.